CLOSE X

 1621 A.D.

-Popcorn is introduced to the English colonists by Quadequina, brother of the Massasoit, as his contribution to their first Thanksgiving dinner.
+Popcorn is introduced to the English colonists by Quadequina, brother of Chief Massasoit from the Wampanoag tribe, as his contribution to their first Thanksgiving dinner at Plymouth, Massachusetts.

 1651 A.D.